moby/moby/docs/sources/introduction/understanding-docker.md

 Union file systems, or UnionFS, are file systems that operate by creating layers, making them very lightweight and fast.
 Docker uses union file systems to provide the building blocks for containers.
 Docker can make use of several union file system variants
-including: AUFS, btrfs, vfs, and DeviceMapper.
+including: AUFS, btrfs, zfs, vfs, and DeviceMapper.

 ### Container format
 Docker combines these components into a wrapper we call a container format.
 The